 5) Once the Windows registry editor opens, you can search for the infected registry entries and delete them.
 Finish the process by restarting your computer.

-In the above article, we learnt quite a lot about the desktop.ini files, its functions, and what it really means to your folder space.
-While the conventional users tend to ignore this file without much consideration for unforeseen issues, there are some who prefer getting rid of it right away.
+In the above article, we learned quite a lot about the desktop.ini files, its functions, and what it means to your folder space.
+While conventional users tend to ignore this file without much consideration for unforeseen issues, some prefer getting rid of it right away.
 If you achieved any success using the above method, let us know about it in the forums.